 - Wipe the Espresso Machine – After cleaning it, wipe down the espresso machine with a clean rag and a cleaner.
 It is important to use a universal cleaner that will not leave any strong smells on the machine that may affect the taste of the espresso.

 - Cleaning Solution – The cleaning solution used for the espresso machine is used to deep clean the machine once a week.
 This solution is dissolved in water by using the instructions on the espresso cleaning liquid.

-- Disassemble the machine – To ensure that all parts in the espresso machine are thoroughly cleaned; you will have to dissemble the machine.
-Remove the portafilter, take out the basket from the portafilter, unscrew the screen from the group and detach the steam wand from the espresso machine.
+- Disassemble the machine – To ensure that all parts in the espresso machine are thoroughly cleaned; you will have to disassemble the machine.
+Remove the portafilter, take out the basket from the portafilter, unscrew the screen from the group, and detach the steam wand from the espresso machine.

 - Scrub the parts- After removing the parts from the solution; it is important to scrub them clean using a nylon brush or a scouring pad.
-After which rinse them preferably with warm water and wipe them with a clean dry cloth.
-It is important to double check the steam wand to ensure there is no residue left in it.
-After which, check the manual to know how to dispose of the cleaning solution you soaked the parts in.
+After which rinse them preferably with warm water and wipe them with clean dry cloth.
+It is important to double-check the steam wand to ensure there is no residue left in it.
+After this, check the manual to know how to dispose of the cleaning solution you soaked the parts in.